-ANNUAL REPORT ON GRIEVANCE AND DISCIPLINE ACTIVITIES FOR THE YEAR 1 APRIL 2020 TO 31 MARCH 2021
+ANNUAL REPORT ON GRIEVANCE AND DISCIPLINE ACTIVITIES FOR THE YEAR 1 APRIL 2021 TO 31 MARCH 2022

-REPORT PRESENTED BY GILLIAN GOSS, HR MANAGER - EMPLOYEE RELATIONS
+REPORT APPROVED BY THE HEAD OF HUMAN RESOURCES REPORT PRESENTED BY GILLIAN GOSS, HR MANAGER - EMPLOYEE RELATIONS

-This report provides a summary of grievance and discipline matters investigated by the Resolution Unit during the period 1 April 2020 to 31 March 2021.
+This report provides a summary of grievance and discipline matters investigated by the Resolution Unit during the period 1 April 2021 to 31 March 2022.

-That Members note the contents of the report.
+That Members note the content of the report

 - 1.1 The Grievance Procedure provides individual employees with a formal mechanism for highlighting concerns and identifying the way in which they can be resolved.
-These concerns would be in relation to the way the employee has been treated either by a manager, colleague or organisational procedure. - 1.2 The purpose of the Discipline Procedure is to support the consistent and fair management of shortfalls in conduct. - 1.3 Both the Grievance and Discipline Procedures are a statutory obligation under the Employment Rights Act 1996. - 1.4 Members should note that the breakdown of figures contained within this report are given in general terms rather than in specific case detail to ensure the confidentiality and anonymity of the employees concerned.
+These concerns would be in relation to the way the employee has been treated either by a manager, colleague, or organisational procedure. - 1.2 The purpose of the Discipline Procedure is to support the consistent and fair management of shortfalls in conduct. - 1.3 Both the Grievance and Discipline Procedures are a statutory obligation under the Employment Rights Act 1996. - 1.4 Members should note that the breakdown of figures contained within this report are given in general terms rather than in specific case detail to ensure the confidentiality and anonymity of the employees concerned.